TechTrendsOn/NextGenEd/README.md

 pip install -r requirements.txt
 ```

-## Further instructions if using Google Colab
+## 📍 Further Instructions (if using Google Colab)

-- **Set Up the GPU**: Once the notebook is open in Colab, ensure that your session is configured to use a GPU: Go to ‘Runtime’ > ‘Change runtime type’.
-Under ‘Hardware accelerator’, select ‘GPU’ from the dropdown menu and click ‘Save’.
+1. **Set Up the GPU**
+   Once the notebook is open in Colab, configure your session to use a GPU:

-- **Run the Notebook**: Execute the code cells sequentially by clicking on the ‘Run’ button in each cell or use ‘Runtime’ > ‘Run all’ to execute all cells in order.
-The notebook will automatically install any required dependencies and set up the environment.
+   Go to `Runtime` → `Change runtime type`.
+   Under 'Hardware accelerator', select `GPU` from the dropdown menu, then click `Save`.

+2. **Run the Notebook**
+   Execute the code cells one by one using the `▶️ Run` button, or use `Runtime` → `Run all` to run everything at once.
+   The notebook will handle installing dependencies and preparing the environment automatically.

+3. **Add Your SerpAPI Key**
+   To use the search functionality, [create a free SerpAPI account](https://serpapi.com/) and generate your API key.
+   When prompted in the notebook, enter your key, or paste it directly into the `serp_api_key` variable inside the code.
+   > ⚠️ **Important:** Never share your API key in public notebooks.
+It’s tied to your account and usage limits.

+4. **Access the App**
-- **Access the App**:  Once all cells have been executed, Gradio will initialize within the notebook and provide a URL.
-Click on this URL to open the NextGenEd app interface in a new browser tab.
+   Once all cells have executed, Gradio will launch and display a live URL.
+   Click the link to open the **NextGenEd** interface in a new browser tab.

-- **Start interacting with the app as guided by the interface prompts.**
+5. **Start Interacting**
+   Follow the interface prompts to begin using the app.